pajhiwo/python_help/Classes.md

 ```

 ## Property
- Property function/decorator is used to define properties in the Python class - to encapsulate / hide data..
+ Property function/decorator is used to define properties in the Python class - to encapsulate / hide / protect data.
  Method takes the get, set and delete methods as arguments and returns an object of the `property` class.

 Base class